walinsky/a2dpSinkHfpClient/README.md

 This is a working version of API implementing both Advanced Audio Distribution Profile and HFP Client.

 This involves the use of Bluetooth legacy profile A2DP for audio stream reception, AVRCP for media information notifications, HFP client for making/answering phone calls and I2S for audio stream input/output interface.
+Or in normal words: you turn your esp32 in both a carkit and a bluetooth speaker.

 ## How to use